-Alas I’ve not found a copy of that performance, but here it is introduced by Simon Dee (who’s later shows at LWT Wembley I worked on) in a BBC ‘Top of The Pops’ recording.
+Alas, I’ve not found a copy of that performance, but here it is introduced by Simon Dee (whose later shows at LWT Wembley I worked on) in a BBC ‘Top of The Pops’ recording.
 Peter sings live into a C-28, with his guitar miked using another with a VR1 extension as was typical with ‘Top Of The Pops’ at that time.

 He sings to a pre-recorded track of the accordion and bass plus strings, by the TOTP Orchestra, conducted by Johnny Pearson.

 This was in BBC Lime Grove Studio G with Richard Chamberlin mixing, and that would be just before TOTP moved to Television Centre Studio TC8 later in 1969…..which was when colour arrived on the BBC.

 PRESS PLAY (possibly hidden in the bottom left corner)

 Richard Chamberlin was probably still using an echo chamber I would think, plus some ‘tape delay’ on the echo send, noticeable on the accordion opening.
 Richard was famous for using BK6 neck mics, worn around the string players’ necks….in order to get a tight sound.
 Some of us didn’t catch onto that idea until much later, when Sony ECM77s began to be clipped onto the bridge of the fiddles…….”mind my Strad!”

 As a trainee Sound Assistant I was learning not only how the mics were used, but also how to play in the ‘grams’ on the children’s show ‘Romper Room’, or the nightly local news and magazine programme ‘About Anglia’.